JonathanDC64/ShellScripting/Shell Scripting Notes.md

 In general, single quotes ' ' prevent the expansion of variables.

-Use double quots " " to expand variables.
+Use double quotes " " to expand variables.

 Use the `"${WORD}"`to append text to a variable